-Halloween falls on 31st October 2018 and is a time when trick or treaters fill the streets, and shops are full of fancy dress.
-As with every ancient festival, it has been commercialised beyond belief, but we must not forget the true meaning of Halloween.
+Halloween falls on 31st October and is a time when trick or treaters fill the streets, and shops are full of fancy dress.
+As with every ancient festival, it has been commercialised and we're guilty of this, as we love it so much (check out our Halloween curiosities), but we must not forget the true meaning of Halloween.
 Here are 10 interesting facts about this spooky time of year.

 1. This time of year is a time of huge celebration in the pagan calendar when they celebrate Samhain (Sow-in); a Gaelic festival marking the end of the harvest season and the beginning of winter.
 On Samhain our deceased loved ones and ancestors are honoured and remembered.
 It is when the veil between the worlds is at it's thinnest, nature's cycle is complete and ready to be born again.

 2. The word 'Halloween' comes from All Hallows Eve which is the day before the Christian All Hallows’ Day also known as All Saints Day (November 1st).
 The Pope designated November 1 as a time to honour the saints and martyrs in a bid to move attention away from pagan traditions, even though it was very similar to Samhain in its celebrations.